 The word Trinity means three-in-one.
 No, the word Trinity does not appear in the Bible.
-But that doesn’t mean the concept is clearly taught.
+But that doesn’t mean the concept isn’t clearly taught.
 The early church absolutely believed – and taught – the belief in a God who was three-in-one.

 The Bible is full of Scripture speaking of there being only one God (see Deuteronomy 6:4 for starters), as well as the Father, Son, and Holy Spirit all being God.
 That’s where the confusion comes from.
 I won’t go into all of the verses here (simply type “bible verses about the Trinity” into Google and you’ll find plenty).

 Before moving on to understanding the idea of one Being existing in three Persons, I will point out that the Biblical idea of the Trinity goes all the way back to the first verse in the first chapter in the first book of the Bible.
 Genesis 1:1 says this:

 In the beginning God created the heavens and the earth.”